Bombyliidae: Adult

 Although the morphology of beeflies varies in detail, adults of most bee flies are characterized by some morphological details that make recognition easy.
 The dimensions of the body vary, depending on the species, from 1.0 mm to 2.5 cm.
 The form is often compact and the integument is usually covered with dense and abundant hair.
 The coloration is usually inconspicuous and colours such as brown, blackish- grey, and light colors like white or yellow predominate.
-Many species are mimics of Hymenoptera Apoidea.
-In other species patches of flattened hairs occur that can act as silvery, gilded or coppertone reflecting mirrors; these perhaps serve as visual signals in conspecific mate/rival recognition, or perhaps imitate reflecting surface particles on bare soils with high content of materials like quartz, mica or pyrite.
+Many species are mimics of apoid Hymenoptera.
+In other species patches of flattened hairs occur that can act as silvery, gilded or copper-tone reflecting mirrors; these perhaps serve as visual signals in conspecific mate/rival recognition, or perhaps imitate reflecting surface particles on bare soils with high content of materials like quartz, mica or pyrite.

 The head is round, with a convex face, often holoptic in males.
 The antennae are of the type aristate composed of three to six segments, with the third segment larger than the others; the stylus is absent (antenna of three segments) or is composed of one to three flagellomeres (antenna of four to six segments).
 The mouthparts are modified for sucking and adapted for feeding on flowers.
-The length varies considerably: for example, the Anthracinae have short mouthparts, with the labium terminating in a large fleshy labellum, in Bombyliinae; in Phthiriinae, the tube is considerably longer, and in Bombyliinae more than four times the length of the head.
+The length varies considerably: for example, the Anthracinae have short mouthparts, with the labium terminating in a large fleshy labellum; in Phthiriinae, the tube is considerably longer, and in Bombyliinae more than four times the length of the head.

 The legs are long and thin and the front legs are sometimes smaller and more slender than the middle and rear legs.
 Typically, they are provided with bristles at the apex of the tibiae, without empodia and, sometimes, also without pulvilli.
 The wings are transparent, often hyaline or evenly colored or with bands.
 The alula are well developed and in the rest position the wings are kept open and horizontal in a V shape revealing the sides of the abdomen.